 Rift and Vive can be used with a laptop that meets VR specs, so they are also reasonably transportable.
 Otherwise, a base level gaming PC with a decent video card is an economical way of getting set up.

-I’m happy to answer any questions on what might be the ideal VR platform for your business.
+I’m happy to answer any questions on what might be the ideal VR platform for your business or project.